syseleven/puppet-logstash-tcp-reporter/README.md

   logstash_port => 5999,
 }

-Add the String 'logstash_tcp' to 'reports' setting in the main section of your Puppetserver
+# Then add the String 'logstash_tcp' to 'reports' setting in the main section of your Puppetserver
 ```

 #### Parameters